How to Avoid Cultural Body Language ” Faux Pas”

 The “Thumbs Up” Sign: Be careful with this one.
 It may mean “good job” in Western countries and “one” is some European countries ( France, Italy, Germany), but in other countries such as Greece, India, and Arab-speaking countries, this sign has a sexual connotation (so, don’t go hitchhiking in these countries).
 In Japan, it means five.
 In Thailand, it is the equivalent of sticking your tongue out at someone.
 Good to know!

 V is For Victory and Two: When the palm is faced inward, it means two to North Americans and most Europeans (as in 2 please!), but to the British, the Aussies and the New Zealanders, it is quite offensive.
-An American might think a Brit is giving the victory sign, but the Brit might be telling him something rude.
-A German bartender might be getting ready to serve a Brit 2 drinks whereas the Brit is, in fact, insulting him.
+An American might think a Brit is giving the victory sign, but the Brit might be telling him “where to go,” A German bartender might be getting ready to serve a Brit 2 drinks whereas the Brit is, in fact, insulting him.

 Crossing the Fingers: This sign means “hoping for good luck” in the West.
 And, originally it was a secret sign of the cross.
 But don’t make this sign in Vietnam where it is considered to be an obscene gesture with a sexual connotation.